pavlo-myskov/get-job/README.md

 #### Jobseeker Goals
 - ##### First Time Visitor:
     - As a Jobseeker I want to be able to see the purpose of the app so that I can decide if it is useful for me.
+    - As a Jobseeker I want to be able to see the navigation bar so that I can easily navigate the app.
     - As a Jobseeker I want to be able to create a resume so that I can apply for jobs.
     - As a Jobseeker I want to be able to search for jobs so that I can find an appropriate job.
     - As a Jobseeker I want to be able to see the latest jobs so that I be informed about new jobs.